1970 United States Senate elections: Getting out the vote

 President Nixon said that rather than violent protests, the best way for the American public to get their opinion heard was by voting:

 Gains, losses, and holds

 Retirements

 One Republican and three Democrats retired instead of seeking re-election.

 Defeats

-Three Republicans and four Democrats sought re-election but lost in the primary or general election.
+One Republican and four Democrats sought re-election but lost in the primary or general election.
+One Republican sought election to finish the unexpired term but lost in the special election and one Republican sought election to a full term but lost in the general election.

-Party switches
+Independent gain

 One Democrat ran as an Independent in the general election.